 KISS (Kalinga Institute for Social Sciences) is an NGO that interns 25000 children.
 In order to receive sponsorship and gifts, they arranged for Ashley Judd to come and speak in front of the 25000 indigenous, tribal children.
-During the facade, Ashley revealed being raped at 18.
-As she tried to connect with the tribal children, they did not understand.
+Ashley revealed her personal story of sexual abuse at 18.
+The sincere story had no access to the in-between world in which the thousands of children found themselves.
 The gathering took place on the big sports field, where these kids usually hang out.
-Their problematics lay elsewhere, as they have a lot of physical and sometimes mental issues caused by the survival of their tribe.

 Part 2 : The Few

 Alone, as a pair or as a small group.
 The interns sit or move through the buildings of the organisation when they are in between obligations.

 Part 3 : Both Sides of The Medal